 It’s important to take care of your body as you are recovering from any addiction.
 Practice physically mindful habits to ensure your recovery is as smooth as possible.

 This means eating nourishing, healthy food.
 It may also mean exercising as much as possible (without overdoing it).

 You may wish to do body scans to check in with how you are feeling in any given moment.
 These can be really useful when it comes to working through emotions or withdrawal symptoms.

 Why is mindfulness important when it comes to addiction recovery?
 Recovering from an addiction can be psychologically and physically challenging.

 Mindfulness means awareness.
 Practicing non-judgmental awareness of your recovery process can ensure a safe and intentional healing process.

-It can also make sure you are giving your body the love it deserves during this difficult time.
+It can also make sure you are giving your body the love it deserves during this difficult time and help to reduce stress.
 Being mindful can make it easier to transition to a treatment center or program.
 It can even help with your relationships during this time.